-2. All participants covered by the single self-certification statement are fully compliant with all the applicable requirements participants have to meet the information security requirements and which ones have to comply with both the information security as well as the business continuity management requirements ("reporting on behalf" boxes after each requirement type in the statement).
+13. All participants covered by the single self-certification statement are fully compliant with all the applicable requirements

+It may be that some of the RTGS DCA holders and Ancillary Systems within one banking group are classified as critical participant while others are non-critical.
+Therefore, the self-certification statement makes a distinction as to which participants have to meet the information security requirements and which ones have to comply with both the information security as well as the business continuity management requirements ("reporting on behalf" boxes after each requirement type in the statement).